williamforbrigd/PersistTS/README.md

 - `HashMap<K, V>`: Persistent map based on the Hash Array Mapped Trie (HAMT)
 - `HashSet<T>`: Set implementation that is a wrapper around the `HashMap`
 - `Vector<T>`: Represents a sequence of elements based on the Array Mapped Trie (AMT)

+Persistent data structures allow you to access previous versions after updates.
+Each modification returns a new version of the structure without altering the original.
+The data structures also supports *structural sharing*, a technique that reuses as much of the existing structure as possible to minimize memory and improve performance.

+The tree-based data structures in this library are implemented using persistent red-black trees, which offer logarithmic time complexity for operations such as insertions, deletions, and lookups.
+A *red-black tree* is a self-balancing binary search tree maintains balance through some invariants: no two consecutive nodes can be red, and every path from the root to a leaf must contain the same number of black nodes.
+The `TreeMap` is implemented as a persistent red-black tree and the `TreeSet` is a wrapper for the map.

+The hash-based data structures are built upon the **Hash Array Mapped Trie (HAMT)**, which extends the idea of an **Array Mapped Trie (AMT)** with hashing.

+An **Array Mapped Trie (AMT)** is a tree structure that uses fixed-size array at each level (typically 32 slots).
+Each level of the trie consumes a fixed number of bits (often 5) from an index to determine the next branch.
+This design enables shallow and wide trees, that can offer near constant time complexity for its operations.
+The `Vector` is implemented as an AMT.

+An **Hash Array Mapped Trie (HAMT)** is a trie based data structure that also uses hashing to index its keys.
+The hash is broken into segments to find where to traverse through the trie.
+PersistTS uses a persistent version of the HAMT, that uses structural sharing where only the modified path is copied during updates.
+The `HashMap` is implemented as a HAMT, and the `HashSet` is a wrapper for the map.

 ## Goals of the PersistTS library
 The goal of PersistTS is to be a generic persistent library in TypeScript that who lacks some of the data structures that are available in languages such as Java and C#.
 The design goals of the library are as follows: